rwb-git/simple_wifi-android/README.md

-this app works with sketch simple_wifi-esp8266
+this app works with sketch simple_wifi-esp8266 and wifi_AP-esp8266

 To create an icon, in Android Studio click File - New - Image Asset, then click the Path folder and select simple_wifi_icon.png.
 If it looks ok, click Next, or if the size is wrong click Trim and adjust the slider, then Next and Finish.